 Appeals are a way of challenging the decision of the university when their decision has been made about your performance in a unit or assignment in the absence of essential information.
 Appeals are usually sought after when circumstances beyond your control have affected the results and grades you have received.

 Not sure whether you have grounds for an appeal?
 Don't panic!
 We can help.
-Complete the questionnaire to find out if you are likely to have grounds for appeal.

 If after completing the questionnaire you think you have grounds for an appeal, we suggest that you read the following information thoroughly.
 This guidance explains the process and details how best to complete your appeal.